Interviewing JET Blogs JET Living JET Stories

 You either made it or didn’t (Your chances of getting on JET).

 It’s best to relax and wait for the results… They will come soon enough.
-Even if didn’t make it, look on the bright side that you did make it this far!
+Even if you didn’t make it, look on the bright side that you did make it this far!

 Not a lot of applicants get an interview.
 Some can’t get an interview, even after multiple attempts.